philwonski/twplugins-hello-json-advanced/README.md

 {
 	"description": "Empty edition",
 	"plugins": [
-		"philwonski/twplugins-hello-json"
+		"philwonski/twplugins-hello-json-advanced"
 	],

 ```

-And I can generate a static html version of the wiki with my plugin included by running this command in the TW5 folder: `node ./tiddlywiki.js editions/empty --build index` and then opening the file `TWdev/TW5/editions/empty/output/index.html#heyJay-test` in my browser.
+And I can generate a static html version of the wiki with my plugin included by running this command in the TW5 folder: `node ./tiddlywiki.js editions/empty --build index` and then opening the file `TWdev/TW5/editions/empty/output/index.html#test-hangover` in my browser.

+## Coffeescript

+Make fun of me all you want, I get a ton of mileage out of Coffeescript for all types of javascript dev.
+I use VSCode and the "CoffeeScript Preview" plugin by Drew Barrett.
+I just write my code in Coffeescript and then compile it to javascript with a single command `coffee -c classHeyJson.coffee` from the /files folder.